mirdaki/theforce/DESIGN.md

     - How rude
     - Will this agony ever end?
     - Amazing, every word of what you just said is wrong

-Things to consider
-- I’ll try spinning, thats a good trick

 ## Example